datwolfyy/ly-reloaded/readme.md

  - shutdown

 On Debian-based distros running `apt install build-essential libpam0g-dev libxcb-xkb-dev` as root should install all the dependencies for you.

+On Arch-based distros installing the AUR package (which is listed in the **Download** section) will install all the dependencies for you.

 ## Support
 The following desktop environments were tested with success